-In some martial arts styles this block is referred to as an upper block because the block is often placed slightly above your head.
+In some martial arts styles, this block is referred to as an upper block because the block is often placed slightly above your head.
 The assumption is generally made that such a block will contact the opponent’s arm in the vicinity of the elbow or forearm.
 This can be a useful blocking position at times, but we prefer a lower block closer to the shoulder because we have less tangential velocity to deal with and therefore are less likely to suffer injury.

 Haiwan Nagashi Uke

 Commonly called an Upper Twist Block, this block is closely related to the Age Uke, but is applied a little bit differently.
 Begin by moving the hands much like you would when performing an Ura Tsuki.
 As your elbow approaches your Jordan level, rotational delivery is used while the arm presses upward and outward simultaneously.
 The elbow should remain bent such that a gentle curve is formed by the outside edge of your arm.
 The purpose of this block is to guide a strike outside (or inside) and then downward as the strike is intercepted by your arm.
-The curve in your arm allows the strike to brush off to the outside and to then be guided downward.
+The curve in your arm allows the strike to brush off to the outside and then be guided downward.
 This is often used to address an overhand weapons strike from your opponent.
 The block contacts the opponent’s arm as close to their shoulder joint as possible.
-In no case should this or any other block be used directly against a weapon.
+In no case should this, or any other block, be used directly against a weapon.
 Rotating your center concurrent with rotational delivery will enhance the effectiveness of the block.

 Low blocks are generally applied against kicks, but can easily be used against low hand strikes as well.
 Since they are applied to kicks quite frequently you must employ rotational delivery to prevent blocks involving the arm from being overpowered or injured by a stronger and more robust leg.
-Think of these lower level blocks as a means to redirect and deflect a kick or strike rather than a mechanism for directly impacting it.
-Directly impacting a leg with an arm can lead to serious arm injury (though you will later learn when and how such strikes might be accomplished safely).
+Think of these lower-level blocks as a means to redirect and deflect a kick or strike rather than a mechanism for directly impacting it.
+Directly impacting a leg with an arm can lead to a serious arm injury (though you will later learn when and how such strikes might be accomplished safely).

-During delivery the arm should be bent into a gentle curve much like the arm position used in the Upper Twist Block.
+During delivery, the arm should be bent into a gentle curve much like the arm position used in the Upper Twist Block.
 The block is generally delivered by using a stepping pattern to move out of the direct path of the incoming kick and then applying the block to control and manipulate your opponent.
-In practice the torso is rotated rather than moving the arm.
+In practice, the torso is rotated rather than moving the arm.
 This provides increased control and more support during the blocking sequence.